kyma-project/serverless/docs/user/04-10-architecture.md

 ![Serverless architecture](../assets/svls-architecture.svg)

 **CAUTION:** Serverless imposes some requirements on the setup of Namespaces.
-For example, if you create a new Namespace you have to enable sidecar injection in it, as Serverless needs Istio for other resources to communicate with Functions correctly.
-Also, if you apply custom [LimitRanges](https://kubernetes.io/docs/concepts/policy/limit-range/) for a new Namespace, they must be higher than or equal to the [limits for building Jobs' resources](/docs/user/05-10-chart.md).
+For example, if you apply custom [LimitRanges](https://kubernetes.io/docs/concepts/policy/limit-range/) for a new Namespace, they must be higher than or equal to the limits for building Jobs' resources.

-**NOTE:** To enable Istio sidecar proxy injection, which is disabled on the Kyma clusters by default, set the `istio-injection=enabled` flag at the Namespace level.

 1. Create a Function either through the UI or by applying a Function custom resource (CR).
 This CR contains the Function definition (business logic that you want to execute) and information on the environment on which it should run.